uccser/cs-field-guide/csfieldguide/curriculum_guides/content/en/ncea/sections/excellence-data-representation-text.md

 #### Comparing the various UTF representations

-The field guide includes an interactive [coming soon] which is used to determine how many bits are needed to represent a piece of text, using UTF-8, UTF-16, or UTF-32.
+The field guide includes an interactive which is used to determine how many bits are needed to represent a piece of text, using UTF-8, UTF-16, or UTF-32.
 Use that interactive to determine the best UTF representation for each of your text samples.

 Include a table in your report that shows the size for each text sample, with each representation.

 Explain your findings.
 Which seems to be the best for English text?
 Which seems to be the best for Asian text?
 Why is this the case?

 (optional) If you are keen, you might like to read more about [UTF-16](https://en.wikipedia.org/wiki/UTF-16) and [UTF-32](https://en.wikipedia.org/wiki/UTF-32) to try and figure out why you got the results that you did.